-Alarm - 1
+Alarm-1

 Bit Title Description

-7 Unit in An overload condition that results

-, power limit in constant power
+7 Unit in power limit An overload condition that results in constant power

-6 Primary fault Indicates either primary failure or INPUT not present.
-Used in conjunction with bit - 0 and Status_1 bits 2 and 5 to assess the fault.
+6 Indicates either primary failure or INPUT not present.
+Used in conjunction with bit-0 and Status_1 bits 2 and 5 to assess the fault.

 5 Over temp.
 One of the over_temperature

-5 shutdown sensors tripped the supply
+sensors tripped the supply

-4 Over temp Temperature is too high, close to
+4 Over temp warning Temperature is too high, close to shutdown

-- warning shutdown

 3 In over Shutdown is triggered by low

-5 current output voltage < 39V {DC} .
+current output voltage < 39V {DC} .

 2 Over voltage

-2 shutdown
+shutdown

-1 V {out} out_of_limits Indication the output is not within design limits.
+1 Indication the output is not within design limits.
 This condition may or may not cause an output shutdown.

-0 V {in} out_of_limits The input voltage is outside design limits
+0 Vin out_of_limits The input voltage is outside design limits

-LEDS test ON (D2h): Will turn - ON simultaneously the two front panel LEDs of the Power supply sequentially 7 seconds ON and 2 seconds OFF until instructed to turn OFF.
+LEDS test ON (D2h): Will turn-ON simultaneously the four front panel LEDs of the Power supply sequentially 7 seconds ON and 2 seconds OFF until instructed to turn OFF.
 The intent of this function is to provide visual identification of the power supply being talked to and also to visually verify that the LEDs operate and driven properly by the micro controller.

-LEDS test OFF (D3h): Will turn-off simultaneously the two front panel LEDs of the Power supply.
+LEDS test OFF (D3h): Will turn-OFF simultaneously the four front panel LEDs of the Power supply.

-Service LED ON (D4h) : Requests the power supply to flash-ON the Service (ok-to-remove) LED.
+Service LED ON (D4h): Requests the power supply to flash-ON the Service (ok-to-remove) LED.
 The flash sequence is approximately 0.5 seconds ON and 0.5 seconds OFF.

-Service LED OFF (D5h) : Requests the power supply to turn OFF the Service (ok-to-remove) LED.
+Service LED OFF (D5h): Requests the power supply to turn OFF the Service (ok-to-remove) LED.

-Enable write (D6h) : This command enables write permissions into the upper 1/4 of memory locations for the external EEPROM.
+Enable write (D6h): This command enables write permissions into the upper 1⁄2 of memory locations for the external EEPROM.
 A write into these locations is normally disabled until commanded through I2C to permit writing into the protected area.
 A delay of about 10ms is required from the time the instruction is requested to the time that the power supply actually completes the instruction.